A Scoop Of Proteus Nutrition Vegan Omega-3 Capsules

 There are three main Omega-3 oils present as fatty acids in the human body: - linolenic acid (ALA), eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 Other Omega-3 oils such as docosapentaenoic acid eicosatrienoic acid are considered less important.
 Of these, only ALA is, by strict definition. “essential” - a fact that can be misleading when it comes to nutrition.

 Neither EPA nor DHA is strictly an essential fatty acid because they can be made in small amounts from ALA via a series of enzyme reactions in the body.
 However, even though ALA can be converted metabolically into EPA and from there into DHA, the conversion rates are typically less than 10%, and may go even lower the more ALA and other vegetable Omega-6 oils you consume 1,2.
-This makes both EPA and DHA ‘semi-essential’.
+This makes DHA ‘semi-essential’.

 Eating two to three portions of fatty fish per week, which corresponds to the intake of 1.25g EPA and DHA per day, has been officially recommended on the basis of epidemiological findings showing a beneficial role of n-3 long-chain PUFAs in the prevention of cardiovascular and inflammatory diseases3.
 The beneficial effects of Omega-3 supplementation can help lower high blood pressure and can also assist with depression, systemic inflammation, congestive heart failure, type 2 diabetes and much more 4-9.